 Before, during and after the Ceremony At the Church Photos

-We are Steve and Laura, two wedding photographers that love wedding photography.
+We are two wedding photographers that love wedding photography.
 We have put together a list of essential ‘Before, during and after the Ceremony’ that you should have taken on your big day.

 1. Ceremony Room/Venue